How to Draft a Confidentiality Agreement

 An NDA template is acceptable in most circumstances, but you should still have it reviewed by your attorney, especially if it is related to an employee's access to highly sensitive content.
 A particular document may or may not be valid in your state.

 If you need help with learning how to draft a confidentiality agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.